lokidokicoki/dnd-lite/rules.md

 Choose an opponent, roll 2D6 and add either your STR bonus for melee or DEX bonus for ranged weapons.
 If the result is 8 or more, adjusted for the enemy’s armor, cover and movement, then you hit them, yay!

 If you rolled a double 1, fuck!
-That’s a critical miss, roll 2D6 and get under your DEX to hold onto the weapon.
+That’s a critical miss, roll 2D6 and get under your DEX to hold onto the weapon and not look like an arse.

 If you rolled a double 6, ultra yay!
-That’s a critical hit, you get one extra D6 of damage to dish out.
+That’s a critical hit, you get one extra D6 of damage to dish out and show off to the other players.

-If you hit them, then roll the number of D6 your weapon type has for damage and proudly announce this to the group.
+If you hit them, roll the number of D6 your weapon type has for damage and proudly announce this to the group.

 ### Cast a spell